USS TROUT (SS 566)

 Homeported at San Diego, California, TROUT conducted two WesPac deployments -- in 1972 and 1975 -- primarily providing submarine services during ASW exercises conducted by warships of the U.S., South Korea, or Nationalist Chinese navies.
 Between these deployments, the submarine participated in antisubmarine warfare exercises and conducted local operations off the southern California operating areas, punctuating this service with weapons tests in the Pacific Northwest, out of Puget Sound.

 After returning from her second WesPac deployment to San Diego on 20 January 1976, TROUT operated off the west coast until receiving orders on 1 December changing her homeport to Philadelphia.
 She was decommissioned and struck from the Navy list on 19 December 1978 and sold to Iran.
 When the American hostages were seized at the American Embassy in Iran, TROUT was seized as an Iranian asset.
-She was sold to Naval Undersea Warfare Center for scrap value of $20,000 in 1992 now being used as a target remotely controlled (unmanned) target vessel for the US Naval Aircraft in Key West, FL
+She was sold to Naval Undersea Warfare Center for scrap value of $20,000 in 1992 and was going to be used as a target remotely controlled (unmanned) target vessel for the US Naval Aircraft in Key West, FL

 Click Here for 1951 Information Sheet For TROUT